FGiacomo/OLS-vs-ML-public-/README.md

 3. Ensure that the **housing data** files are correctly placed under the `#housing data/` folder for the scripts to work.

-## Usage

-### 1. Data Loading and Preprocessing
-The project loads housing data and integrates spatial data for further analysis.